 Tips for Using a Debit Card Online

-Your debit card makes it easy to spend using your checking account, and debit cards are accepted almost everywhere credit cards are accepted.
-But if you have the option to use a credit card, it’s probably safer to use credit — especially when shopping online.
+Your debit card makes it easy to use your checking account, and debit cards are accepted almost everywhere credit cards are accepted.
+But, if you have the option to use a credit card, it’s probably safer to use credit—especially when shopping online.

-- Enter the number: Provide your debit card number, which is a 16-digit number if you have Visa, Mastercard, or Discover.
-Again, you can enter a debit card number even if the merchant asks for a “credit card.”
+- Enter the number: Provide your debit card number, which is a 16-digit number if you have a Visa, Mastercard, or Discover.
+You can always enter a debit card number even if the merchant asks for a credit card.

 - Verify details: In addition to a card number, most merchants require some sort of verification to reduce the chances of fraud.
-To do so, enter the security code (usually on the back of your card) and any address information required – the zip code you enter must match the address on file with your bank.
+So, enter the security code (usually on the back of your card) and any address information required such as your zip code which must match the address on file with your bank.

 Unlike purchases at a checkout counter, you will not need to provide your PIN.
 Online purchases will be processed as a “credit” transaction, and funds will be deducted from your checking account within a few business days.

 There are a few situations when an actual credit card is required—some hotel and rental car agencies will only accept a credit card or they’ll lock up funds in your checking account—but debit cards are fine for most transactions.
 Most online services like iTunes and Netflix will accept either, and they won't know or care that you're using a debit card.

 Debit cards are good tools for keeping your costs low and managing your money.
 They don’t come with the high monthly fees commonly found on credit cards, and they don’t allow you to rack up debt.
 However, there are benefits to using credit cards.

 Just because you can order online with a debit card doesn’t mean you should.
 Shopping online exposes you to certain risks, especially the risk that your information will be stolen.
 That risk also exists in brick-and-mortar stores, but it’s not as easy for hackers to snatch your data.